DFreds/dfreds-pocket-change/README.md

 Oh yeah.
 This module is useless without [Loot Sheet NPC 5e](https://foundryvtt.com/packages/lootsheetnpc5e/) by ChalkOne.
 So get that bad boy.

-### Friggin' Cool Macros

-This module also includes sweet macros (Make Token(s) Lootable).
-Basically, for selected tokens, the macros change their actor sheet to LootSheetNPC, delete all their Feat items, set token observer privileges for players, and add a treasure overlay icon to the bodies.
-Asks for confirmation because of the deletions.

-This allows players to steal that sweet cash straight from the dead dude.

 ## What This Module Does

 On the drop of a token onto a scene, Pocket Change generates currency for the token based on its challenge rating using the Individual Treasure Tables by Challenge Rating from the DMG.